Our Staff

 B.S., Medical Technology, California State University Los Angeles, 1994

-Mr. Gallagher also has a wide range of on-site field experience including: on site installation and decommissioning of pilot and demonstration scale treatment equipment, staff training in operation and maintenance of pilot study equipment, assistance in full scale treatment plant start up, full scale filtration media evaluations, and tracer testing of chlorine contactors, storage reservoirs and treatment unit processes.
+Mr. Gallagher also has a wide range of on-site field experience including: on-site installation and decommissioning of pilot and demonstration scale treatment equipment, staff training in operation and maintenance of pilot study equipment, assistance in full-scale treatment plant start-up, full-scale filtration media evaluations, and tracer testing of chlorine contractors, storage reservoirs, and treatment unit processes.